Facts about Peter Bogdanovich

 Peter Bogdanovich Biography

-His 1990 film Texasville was a sequel to The Last Picture Show; both films were based on novels by Larry McMurtry… His 2002 film The Cat’s Meow was based on the mysterious death of Hollywood pioneer Thomas Ince...
-Bogdanovich's 1984 book about Stratten was titled The Killing of the Unicorn...
-Another famous critic-turned-director was Francois Truffaut...
-He took a recurring acting role in the TV series The Sopranos, playing a psychiatrist who treats psychiatrist Dr. Melfi (Lorraine Bracco).
+Peter Bogdanovich’s 1990 film Texasville was a sequel to The Last Picture Show; both films were based on novels by Larry McMurtry… His 2002 film The Cat’s Meow was based on the mysterious death of Hollywood pioneer Thomas Ince… Another famous critic-turned-director was Francois Truffaut.